The Dynamic Memory Connectome

 Thursday 18 April, 4pm at the Sherrington Library, Sherrington Building, Oxford

-Dr Lindsay will be talking to us about how principles of science communication can benefit scientific thinking in an academic context.
-Please join us on March 15th at the Sherrington Library, located in the Sherrington Building of the Department of Physiology, Anatomy and Genetics.
+The Cortex Club proudly presents Prof Ann-Shyn Chiang from the National Tsing Hua University, who will be talking to us about his novel multi-scale imaging approach to map the entire Drosophila brain.
+Please join us on April 18th at the Sherrington Library, located in the Sherrington Building of the Department of Physiology, Anatomy and Genetics.

 Prof. Ann-Shyn Chiang has kindly agreed to meet students and staff individually.
 If you would like to arrange a meeting please contact Tai-Ying Lee at tai-ying.lee [at] dpag.ox.ac.uk.

 Please also join at the pub after the talk to which everybody is welcome.
 Please sign up at https://forms.gle/DRMnoqzKVAsiu9qQ6

 Understanding information flows and their changes in the brain requires a comprehensive map of neural structures at all levels, similar to those of Google Earth for continents, countries, cities and streets.
 By integrating multiscale imaging technologies, I propose a practical approach aiming for mapping individual neurons, cellular organelles, synapses and single molecules in the entire Drosophila brain.
 I will discuss how the generated connectome map help us to classify cell types, predict information flow, and manipulate target neurons that orchestrate complex behaviours.
 Our long-term goal is to construct the Drosophila engram and understand how learning and memory change the decision.